-Accreditation of Architectural Programmes Interim Review Proforma

-The Hong Kong Institute of Architects and Architects Registration Board,

-HKSAR

-1. Date of this

-Interim Review

-Name of School /

-2. Department

-Faculty

-Name of

-3. Accredited

-Programme

-Start/Finish Dates

-4. of Current to

-Accreditation

-Interim Review

-5. Number (Refer to Interim Review No. of

-0. Visiting Board interim review rvo.

-Report)

-6. Is this Review YES

-within the agreed ☐ NO (Please state reasons for the late submission)

-time frame?

-7. Items for (i) School / Department / Faculty

-corrections and /

-or improvements

-in the Programme (ii) Curriculum and programme structure

-recommended in

-the last Validation

-Visiting Board (iii) Admission / Students

-Report and the

-progress of

-implementations (iv) Staff

-(v) Facilities / Information Resources
+Architectural Programmes Interim Review Proforma The Hong Kong Institute of Architects and Architects Registration Board, HKSAR 1.
+Date of this Interim Review 2.
+Name of School / Department Faculty 3.
+Name of Accredited Programme 4.
+Start/Finish Dates of Current Accreditation to 5.
+Interim Review Number (Refer to Visiting Board Report) Interim Review No. of 6.
+Is this Review within the agreed time frame? ☐ YES☐ NO (Please state reasons for the late submission) 7.
+Items for corrections and / or improvements (i) School / Department / Faculty in the Programme recommended in the last Validation (ii) Curriculum and programme structure Visiting Board Report and the progress of (iii) Admission / Students implementations (iv) Staff (v) Facilities / Information Resources

 Accreditation of Architectural Programmes Interim Review Proforma The Hong Kong Institute of Architects and Architects Registration Board, HKSAR (vi) Research (vii) Financial (viii) Others (i) Organisation of changes in the School / Department / 8.
-Have there been Faculty significant changes in any of $\square$ YES the items during the interim review (ii) Changes in key staff appointments (e.g. Dean, Head, period (if YES, Programme Director, etc.) please specify the YES details of these changes and also the implications) (iii) Changes in the academic structure of the Programme ☐ YES (iv) Changes in student admission criteria ☐ YES (v) Changes in the relationships with outside Institutions (e.g. joint cooperation with an overseas university) □ NO ☐ YES (vi) Changes in Programme funding (e.g. Institution or Faculty-wide budget cuts) ☐ YES (vii) Changes in Programme funding affected staff members NO YES
+Have there been Faculty significant changes in any of ☐ YES the items during the interim review (ii) Changes in key staff appointments (e.g. Dean, Head, period (if YES, Programme Director, etc.) please specify the □ YES details of these changes and also the implications) (iii) Changes in the academic structure of the Programme ☐ YES (iv) Changes in student admission criteria ☐ YES (v) Changes in the relationships with outside Institutions (e.g. joint cooperation with an overseas university) ☐ NO ☐ YES (vi) Changes in Programme funding (e.g. Institution or Faculty-wide budget cuts) ☐ YES (vii) Changes in Programme funding affected staff members NO YES

-Accreditation of Architectural Programmes Interim Review Proforma The Hong Kong Institute of Architects and Architects Registration Board, HKSAR (viii) Changes in Programme funding affected resource allocations NO ☐ YES (ix) Increase/decrease in student intake numbers $\square$ NO ☐ YES (x) Increase/decrease in student graduation numbers?
+Accreditation of Architectural Programmes Interim Review Proforma The Hong Kong Institute of Architects and Architects Registration Board, HKSAR (viii) Changes in Programme funding affected resource allocations NO ☐ YES (ix) Increase/decrease in student intake numbers \square NO ☐ YES (x) Increase/decrease in student graduation numbers?
 NO ☐ YES (xi) Changes in space, facilities or equipment allocations □NO YES (xii) Changes in research funding or research student allocations □ NO ☐ YES (xiii) Other changes that likely affect the quality and/or content of the accredited programme(s) □ NO ☐ YES 9. □ NO Are there any ☐ YES other factors that have impacted on the School / Department / Faculty's ability to deliver the Accredited Programme(s)?

-Accreditation of Architectural Programmes Interim Review Proforma The Hong Kong Institute of Architects and Architects Registration Board, HKSAR 10 Signature of Head of School / Faculty / Department FOF R HKIA OFFICE US Date E ONLY 1.
+Accreditation of Architectural Programmes Interim Review Proforma The Hong Kong Institute of Architects and Architects Registration Board, HKSAR 10 Signature of Head of School / Faculty / Department FOF R HKIA OFFICE USI 1.
 Date of Receipt of this Report by HKIA 2.
 HKIA BEdA's comments on the Report ☐ SATISFACTORY ☐ NOT SATISFACTORY (Please state the reason(s)) ----------------------------------- 3.
 HKIA BEdA's recommendation(s) to the ARB/HKIA Accreditation Board ☐ APPROVE ☐ NOT APPROVE (Please state the reason(s)) ----------------------------------- 4.
 Suggested follow- up action(s) 5.
 Signature of the BEdA Chair Name Date